 I’m a bargain babe, but now i know that a bargain really isnt a bargain if what you get sucks as a product!
 It’s a rip-off!

 Again thanks alot for the advice!
-Love, Viviposted over 5 years ago
+Love, Viviposted almost 6 years ago

-It’s in the Franklin Mills Mall, i actually like it better than Cherry Hill Mallposted over 5 years ago
+It’s in the Franklin Mills Mall, i actually like it better than Cherry Hill Mallposted almost 6 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.